 Obstructive Sleep Apnea

-Sleep apnea happens when a person stops breathing during sleep ("apnea" comes from a Greek word meaning "without wind").
-It is usually caused by something obstructing, or blocking, the upper airway.
-This is known as obstructive sleep apnea (OSA).
+Sleep apnea is when a person stops breathing during sleep.
+It usually happens because something obstructs, or blocks, the upper airway.
+This is called obstructive sleep apnea (AP-nee-uh).

-OSA is a common, serious condition that can make kids miss out on healthy, restful sleep.
-If left untreated, obstructive sleep apnea can lead to learning, behavior, growth, and heart problems.
-In very rare cases, it can even be life threatening.
+Obstructive sleep apnea (OSA) interrupts sleep and can make the body's oxygen levels fall or carbon dioxide levels rise.
+This can make kids miss out on healthy, restful sleep.
+Untreated obstructive sleep apnea can lead to learning, behavior, growth, and heart problems.

-This is especially true if someone has enlarged tonsils or adenoids (germ-fighting tissues at the back of the nasal cavity), which can block the airway during sleep.
-In fact, enlarged tonsils and adenoids are the most common cause of OSA in kids.
+This is especially true if someone has large tonsils or adenoids, which can block the airway during sleep.

 - being overweight

-- certain medical conditions, such as Down syndrome or cerebral palsy
+- medical conditions such as Down syndrome or cerebral palsy

-- defects in the structures of the mouth, jaw, or throat that can narrow the airway
+- problems of the mouth, jaw, or throat that narrow the airway

 - a large tongue, which can fall back and block the airway during sleep

-- snoring, often associated with pauses, snorts, or gasps
+- snoring, often with pauses, snorts, or gasps

 - heavy breathing while sleeping